ignite/cli/docs/contributing/contributing.md

 - [Google Technical Writing Courses](https://developers.google.com/tech-writing)
 - [GitHub Guides Mastering Markdown](https://guides.github.com/features/mastering-markdown/)

-## Folder structure
-/TODO update for actual structure
-Each tutorial lives in a self-describing folder: `blog`, `hello-world`, `voter`, and so on.

-Two sub-folders are present for most of the production-ready tutorials:

-- A self-describing sub-folder for the app and the rest of the code that runs the tutorial.
-- A `tutorial` sub-folder for the Markdown files (*.md) that build the published tutorial docs.
+## Where can I find the tutorials and docs?

+Technical content includes Knowledge Base article and interactive tutorials.

+- The Knowledge Base content is in the `docs/kb` folder.
+- The Starport Developer Guide content is in the `docs/guide` folder.

+Locations and folders for other content can vary.
+Explore the self-describing folders for the content that you are interested in.
+Some articles and tutorials reside in a single Markdown file while sub-folders might be present for other tutorials.

-Work-in-progress tutorials might have content and code in other repos.
+As always, work-in-progress content might be happening in other locations and repos.

 ## Who works on the tutorials?

 - The Tendermint (All in Bits) DevX team develops the tutorial code and dependencies.
-Our team includes [@fadeev](https://github.com/fadeev), [@lubtd](https://github.com/lubtd), [@ilgooz](https://github.com/ilgooz), [@Pantani](https://github.com/Pantani), and other talented developers.
+Our team includes [@fadeev](https://github.com/fadeev), [@lubtd](https://github.com/lubtd), [@ilgooz](https://github.com/ilgooz), [@Pantani](https://github.com/Pantani), [@shapkarin](https://github.com/shapkarin), and other talented developers.
 Don't they do an amazing job?

 - The Tendermint (All in Bits) Ecosystem Development team manages the developer experience and owns the technical content and tutorials.
-We are [@toschdev](https://github.com/toschdev), [@barriebyron](https://github.com/barriebyron), [@alijnmerchant21](https://github.com/alijnmerchant21), and [@soniasingla](https://github.com/soniasingla).
+We are [@toschdev](https://github.com/toschdev) Ecosystem Development Manager, [@barriebyron](https://github.com/barriebyron) Senior Technical Writer, and Developer Relations Engineers [@alijnmerchant21](https://github.com/alijnmerchant21) and [@soniasingla](https://github.com/soniasingla).

 ## Viewing Tutorial Builds